 In addition to keeping an inventory, you should also keep a producing livestock log, if raising animals is a part of your daily survival homestead activities.

 The more specific you are about the type of food that is being stockpiled, the better grasp you will have on how far the food will stretch when it becomes the only source of nourishment for your family or survival tribe.

 - Powdered Dairy

 Sample Food Inventory Column Headers:

-In the container size and type column you can note if the food is in a manufactured tin can, home canned, dehydated, vacuum sealed, etc. along with size in ounces or pounds.
+In the container size and type columns you can note if the food is in a manufactured tin can, home-canned, dehydrated, vacuum sealed, etc. along with size in ounces or pounds.

-Otherwise, you simply have a hodge podge of food stacked in a garage or basement that you hope will stretch as far as you need it to and meet the nutritional demands of the family and have no way to quantify the how the stockpiled food will fill out a survival menu for X amounts of days.
+Otherwise, you simply have a hodgepodge of food stacked in a garage or basement that you hope will stretch as far as you need it to and meet the nutritional demands of the family and have no way to quantify how the stockpiled food will fill out a survival menu for X amounts of days.